Sue has been an online writer for over eight years. She is a mother, social worker, writer, and dream interpreter.

-Purple often represents devotion, loving kindness, compassion, and healing abilities.
+Purple often represents devotion, loving-kindness, compassion, and healing abilities.
 In contrast, purple can also mean royalty, richness, highest rank, social power, and elitism.

 Peep purple often represents mystery.
 Psychologically, this color could mean the dreamer is beginning to have awareness of an undiscovered dimension of self.

 Violet is a shade of purple that can have a more spiritual meaning.
-It tends to still be associated with affection, charm, intimacy but is also associated with intuition, spirituality, religious aspirations, peace, and spiritual cleansing.
+It tends to still be associated with affection, charm, and intimacy but is also associated with intuition, spirituality, religious aspirations, peace, and spiritual cleansing.

 Variations of purple—indigo and violet—are associated with the sixth and seventh chakras located at the “third eye” and crown, respectively.
 The sixth chakra is associated with intuition, spiritual abilities, seeing beyond the physical, and psychic abilities.
 The seventh chakra is associated with our link to spirituality or God.
 It should be noted an active seventh chakra is associated with the color white.